 contactSPACE makes deployment painless.
 The vendor handles setup, onboarding, and training, then supports ongoing optimization—so small teams without in-house IT can still run sophisticated outbound programs on a cloud auto dialer.

 Intelligent cloud calling helps you target the right people at the right times, prioritize the next best contact, and route calls to agents with the right skills.
-Target filters, segmentation, and simple workflows reduce leakage (like slow follow-ups on fresh leads) and keep reps focused on live conversations.
+Target filters, segmentation, and simple workflows reduce leakage and keep reps focused on live conversations.

 Admins can categorize prospects, set callback urgency, and match contacts to agents with the right expertise.
 Reps see clear, guided screens with scripts and dispositions, cutting training time drastically.

-Pricing check (October 2025): contactSPACE shows four public tiers—Silver, Gold, Platinum, and Diamond—roughly aligned to dialer modes and analytics.
-Indicative per-user pricing appears at $105, $139, $175, and $239/month respectively; confirm currency, concurrency minimums, and inclusions with sales before budgeting.
+Pricing check (March 2026): contactSPACE continues to show four public tiers—Silver, Gold, Platinum, and Diamond—roughly aligned to dialer modes and analytics.
+Indicative per-user pricing appears around $105, $139, $175, and $239 per month respectively; confirm currency, concurrency minimums, and inclusions with sales before budgeting.

 Reach out to contactSPACE to run an ROI assessment and schedule a demo.